 Most assignments are due on Tuesdays (see Important Course Dates below).
 Assignments must be submitted by the time posted in the course schedule below.
 All times are Central Standard Time.
 If a student fails to meet a deadline, the student will receive no credit for the assignment not submitted on time.
-It is the student's responsibility to consult with the professor if an assignment due date has been missed.
+The student must consult with the professor if an assignment due date has been missed.